About The Society

 Our aim is to meet together informally, to work together to research, share, collate and catalogue information relating not only to the village of Greenhill itself, but also the wider area which has now become known as ‘Greenhill’.
 We aim to build up a resource for the community.

 Come along, get involved and meet new friends with like interests.
+Membership is £10.00 p.a. and £2.00 per meeting.
 The first ‘taster’ session is free of charge.
 Regular meetings of the Society are held on the 2nd Tuesday of the month – 2.00 pm @ Greenhill Community Library.
 An agenda is set for the year at our AGM which is held in December.
-We also hold three ‘Open Meetings’ per year when we invite a guest speaker.
-These meetings are held in the evening and are open to non-members.
+We also hold ‘Open Meetings’ during the year.
+These meetings are usually held in the evening and are open to non-members.
+Speakers have included Peter Haddock (Greenhill Hall & farm,), John Mitchell (of Mitchell’s Wine) Caroline Dewar (the History of Graves Park) and Dan Thaw (The Oakes).
+In addition, presentations by the society, which derive from members’ research.

-We also have made links with other local organisations – Norton History Society, Friends of Graves Park, The Oakes, St Peters and Greenhill Methodist Church and are hoping to strengthen these links in the coming year.
+We also have made links with other local organisations – Norton History Society, Friends of Graves Park, The Oakes, St Peters and Greenhill Methodist Church and are hoping to strengthen and extend these links.

 If you are interested in joining Greenhill Village History Society, please contact: